 A business which receives an NTC is allowed seven working days to correct whatever violations were discovered by the inspector.

-When an inspector discovers a violation that does not qualify for a Notice to Comply, A Notification of Noncompliance (NON) is issued.
+When an inspector discovers a violation that does not qualify for a Notice to Comply, A Notification of Violation (NOV) is issued.
 A questionnaire will be provided to the source to provide back to the inspector.
 The questionnaire is important.
 It is designed to gather information which could lead to either a dismissal or reduced penalties.

-All NONs undergo an internal management review before being referred through the Mutual Settlement Program, for further action.
-If the NON is referred, the business will receive a confirming Notice of Violation, which will be mailed along with a letter.
+All NOVs undergo an internal management review before being referred through the Mutual Settlement Program, for further action.
+If the NOV is referred, the business will receive a confirming Notice of Violation, which will be mailed along with a letter.